everzet/metronome/metronome-cli/README.md

 > Note that only the `[meter-readings:prod]` part is considered by the tooling.
 You have complete
 > freedom in the rest of the message (both subject and body).

+We can easily envision a situation where your team might want to have different readings per environment.
+To avoid painful merge conflicts and resolutions in such cases, we suggest giving every environment its own metric file.
+Hence the suggestion above of `kpis/latest.prod.json` for a readings file name and a `prod` part in the `[meter-readings:prod]` commit mark.
+This allows you to have `kpis/latest.dev.json`, `kpis/latest.staging.json`, or others.

 To simplify maintenance and refresh of your meters and their readings, you can use a [read-meters](https://github.com/everzet/metronome/tree/master/read-meters-action) GitHub action